Datawheel/canon/packages/cms/README.md

-  columnOrder={[]} // the order of the "columns" display (ie. ["hs92", "country"]) columnTitles={{}} // overrides for the default column titles (ie. {hs92: "Products"}) display={"list"} // available options are "list" or "columns" inputFontSize={"xxl"} // the CSS size for the input box ("sm", "md", "lg", "xl", "xxl") joiner={"&"} // the character used when joining titles in multi-dimensional profiles limit={10} // how many results to show
+  columnOrder={[]} // the order of the "columns" display (ie. ["hs92", "country"]) columnTitles={{}} // overrides for the default column titles (ie. {hs92: "Products"}) display={"list"} // available options are "list" or "columns" formatResults={resp => resp} // callback function to modify the JSON response used for rendering inputFontSize={"xxl"} // the CSS size for the input box ("sm", "md", "lg", "xl", "xxl") joiner={"&"} // the character used when joining titles in multi-dimensional profiles limit={10} // how many results to show